Operational policies and processes

 From 1 July 2015, the revised Senate Order requires that only contracts formed through grants, sales of goods/services by an entity, disposals by an entity, and other financial arrangements (non-procurement contracts) be included in the internet listing.
 Procurement contracts are not to be included in the internet listing.
 Reports on procurement contracts will be generated by the Department of Finance and published on AusTender (www.tenders.gov.au) and can be accessed by the Senate Order button.

-The Australian Accounting Standards Board is subject to the Senate Order and a listing for the 1 January - 31 December 2018 period has been added.
+The Australian Accounting Standards Board is subject to the Senate Order and a listing has been published for the 1 January 2023 - 31 December 2023 period.

 Statements of Expectations and Intent